lionelmace/iks-lab/book/docker-build.md

     ```
     > Region is **de** for the Frankfurt datacenter.

-    {% hint style='info' %}
-    If you use the Cloud Shell, docker is not available yet.
-So we'll use the command:
+    If you use the Cloud Shell, note that docker is not available yet.
+So use this command instead.
+    ```
     ibmcloud cr build . -t <region>.icr.io/lab-registry/todo-yourlastname:1.0
-    {% endhint %}
+    ```
+    > This command will run `docker build` directly on the cloud.
+So you don't need to push your image later.

 1. Verify that the image was successfully added to your local docker registry
     ```sh